digma-ai/digma-intellij-plugin/README.md

-# Digma Jetbrain Plugin
+# Code Runtime Analysis for Non-Trivial Java  Code

 <!-- https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax -->
 <!-- Plugin description -->

-**Digma is a Continuous Feedback platform.
-It integrates with your observability backend to provide meaningful code insights in the IDE.
-While coding, you can be aware of how the code behaves in runtime in various staging and production environments**

-### Digma provides integrated insights multiple code behaviour topics including:
+Digma is an IDE plugin for analyzing code runtime data.
+It enables rapid development in complex projects by linting and detecting issues as their appear, highlighting possible risks in code and providing code change analysis and context

+### Digma lints common code smells and issues as you code

 - Error hotspots
-- Usage bottlenecks and concurrency
+- Bottlenecks and concurrency
+- Query anti-patterns
+- Identify risks and affected code for code changes
 - Performance trends

 For more info check out the Digma [main repo](https://github.com/digma-ai/digma)

 <!-- Plugin description end -->

-## Supported jetbrains IDEs

-Rider</br>
-more to come soon...

-## Build

-The project must be built with jdk 11 or later as the gradle jdk.</br>

-./gradlew buildPlugin -Porg.gradle.java.home=<PATH TO JDK 11></br>
-or</br>
-gradlew.bat buildPlugin -Porg.gradle.java.home=<PATH TO JDK 11></br>

 ## Load to Idea